Damen Conversations Lexikon: History

-A numerized appeared (in new typesetting and facsimile) in the Digital Library series and was made available free of charge on the Zeno.org portal.
+A digitized version appeared (in new typesetting and facsimile) in the Digital Library series and was made available free of charge on the Zeno.org portal.
 This reproduces the full text of the printed edition unchanged with a word-for-word page concordance.
 In 1856, the work Neuestes Damen-Conversations-Lexikon: ein Inbegriff des Gesammtwissens für die Frauenwelt appeared, which was also printed in Leipzig and aimed at the same target group.